• Skip to primary navigation

 • To get acquainted with the city why not do the downtown food tour which is a great way to learn more about the city’s culinary delights.

-• The sunrises and sunsets can be quite dramatic in San Miguel de Allende be sure to carry sunscreen to protect yourself during the hottest parts of the day.
+• The sunrises and sunsets can be quite dramatic in San Miguel de Allende be sure to carry sunscreen to protect yourself during the hottest parts of the day (usually around midday onwards).

-• If you’re walking around at night, stay with the crowd and avoid poorly lit areas.
+• If you鈥檙e walking around at night, stay with the crowd and avoid poorly lit areas.

-• Understand the currency a bit so you’re not shortchanged.
+• Understand the currency a bit so you鈥檙e not shortchanged.

-• Learn basic Spanish phrases, it will come in handy.
+• Learn basic Spanish phrases, they will come in handy.

 • Avoid bad neighborhoods and always pay attention to your surroundings and be present.

-• With the ex-pat and tourist precise you can expect to tip staff in bars and cafes, hotels, cleaning staff and guides.
-See this guide to tipping in Mexico for a guide on how and what to tip.
+• With the large ex-pat and tourist presence here, you can expect to tip staff in bars and cafes, hotels, cleaning staff and guides.

-Practice these safety tips along with overall common sense and you’ll be able to avoid unnecessary risks.
+Practice these safety tips along with overall common sense and you鈥檒l be able to avoid unnecessary risks.

 How to Get from Mexico City to San Miguel de Allende